Bias and dessins: Introduction

 At the 2014 SIGMAP conference the author spoke~\cite{jfine-dlbd-talk} on \emph{The decorated lattice of biased dessins}.
 This decorated lattice $\mathcal{L}$ is combinatorially defined, and its automorphism group contains the absolute Galois group $\Gamma$, perhaps as an index~$6$ subgroup.

 This paper defines new families of invariants of dessins, although they require further work to be understood and useful.
 For this, $\mathcal{L}$ is vital.
 This paper relies on the the existing, unbiased, theory.
 Also, it only sketches the construction of $\mathcal{L}$.
-In \cite{jfine-rpt-an, jfine-dlbd} the author will remove this dependency, develop the biased theory further, with a focus on $\Gamma$, and make the theory more accessible.
+In \cite{jfine-rpt-an, jfine-dlbd} the author will remove this dependency, develop the biased theory further, with a focus on $\Gamma$, and make the theory more accessible. [[\emph{The Postscript (page~15) should be read next.
+This paper is otherwise unchanged.}]]

 \aaa[Advice to the reader.]
 This paper is a compromise.
 Either directly or in the background it involves algebraic numbers, algebraic geometry, analysis, combinatorics, Galois theory and topology.
 What assumptions to make of the reader?
 For example, the Galois invariance of the lattice structure (Theorem~\ref{thm-ls-gi}) will be obvious to some readers, and mysterious to others.
 The paper assumes only what is required to achieve its limited goal.